-2.5 Maximum Award
+1.6 Maximum Award

-The maximum award is \$50,000 per eligible Household for both Wildfire and Flood\ Mitigation items.
+The maximum award is \$50,000 per eligible Household.
 All assistance will be provided in the form of a CDBG-DR grant.
-The Program understands that the maximum award may not allow for all necessary mitigation the home needs.

-As such, the Program will institute the following "Level of Importance" approach in developing scopes of work that increase the level of protection against wildfires and flooding\.
-Funding will first be allocated to items that are the highest level of importance ("Level 1"), then to lower levels in order until either there are no more mitigation items or the maximum award of \$50,000 is reached.
+The Program understands that the maximum award may not allow for all necessary Wildfire Mitigation the home needs.
+As such, the Program will institute the following "level of importance" approach in developing scopes of work that increase the level of protection against wildfires associated with the Defensible Space of a home and Home Hardening.
+Funding will first be allocated to items that are the highest level of importance ("Level 1"), then to lower levels in order until either there are no more Wildfire Mitigation items or the maximum award of \$50,000 is reached.